venzene/Web-StoreFront/README.md

 This project includes the development of two major projects: an online shop (including checkout and payments functionality) and a blog.
 These projects serve as practical demonstrations of the concepts learned throughout the course, providing a realistic environment for learning and experimentation.

 ## Requirements
-To run the project locally, follow the below steps:
+To run the project locally, follow the below steps:<br>
--> clone the project repository from GitHub
+-> clone the project repository from GitHub <br>
--> you will need to put your own api keys, for email and payment service -> also change the mongoDB uri to your database's uri -> then run the command "npm install" in your terminal -> then "npm start" and your are good to go.
+-> you will need to put your own api keys, for email and payment service <br>
+-> also change the mongoDB uri to your database's uri<br>
+-> then run the command "npm install" in your terminal<br>
+-> then "npm start" and your are good to go.